Wagashi: 4 Types of “Youkan” Sweets

 Neri Youkan (煉羊羹)

-First off, Neri Youkan is the most common variety of Youkan.
-It is made using quite a little Kanten agar so it’s a pasty red bean cake.
+First, Neri Youkan is the most common type of Youkan.
+This one uses quite a little Kanten, and it’s a pasty red bean cake.

-Neri Youkan contains lots of sugar and has a long shelf life, so it is sometimes sold as an emergency food in Japan.
+Since Neri Yokan contains lots of sugar and has a long shelf life, it serves as an emergency food in Japan.

 Mizu Youkan (水羊羹)